Putting A House Into A Trust

 Putting A House Into A Trust - Is It A Good Idea?

 Over the past decade at Rochester Law Center, we’ve helped 1,000s of clients estate plan.
 Some of the most common questions we get asked are about living trusts.
 In this article, we’re going to cover some of the pros and cons of putting a house into a trust.
-Additionally, we’re going to answer some common questions about putting a house into a trust, who owns your home after putting a house into a trust, and what you can and can’t do with your property after it’s in your trust.
+Additionally, we’re going to answer some common questions asked frequently about putting a house into trusts, who owns your home after putting a house into a trust, and what you can and can’t do with your property after it’s in your trust.